akshit040504/airesumeanalyzer/README (2).md

 ## 👨‍💻 About Me

-Hi, I'm **[Your Name]**, a [Your Role, e.g., Full-Stack Developer / Computer Science Student] at [Your Institution].
+Hi, I'm **Akshit Singh**, a Full-Stack Developer at VIT BHOPAL UNIVERSITY.
 I'm passionate about leveraging AI and full-stack technology to solve real-world problems.
 When I’m not coding, you’ll find me contributing to open-source projects, exploring new tech, or building impactful tools for the community.

-📞 [Your Phone Number]
+📞 9026634877
-📧 [Your Email]
+📧 akshitsinghh.2504@gmail.com
 🔗 [GitHub Profile](#) | [LinkedIn Profile](#)

 ---